Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Vehicular Manslaughter / Homicide

-When there is an allegation of reckless driving causing or contributing to the death of another person, the criminal offense can be charged as vehicular homicide.
-Even harsher penalties can apply if it is alleged that the driver left the scene of the accident after the incident occurred.
+When there is an allegation of reckless driving that ends up causing or contributing to the death of another person, the person responsible can be charged with the criminal offense known as vehicular homicide.
+If a reckless driving incident occurs and the suspect flees the scene or refuses to stop and help, there are even more severe penalties.

 The State Attorney’s Office in the Second Judicial Circuit for Tallahassee and Leon County relies heavily on the wishes of the victim’s family in these cases.
-Obtaining qualified representation early in the case is critical because favorable evidence may not be adequately preserved by law enforcement during the traffic homicide investigation.
+Obtaining qualified representation in the initial stages of the case is crucial.
+This page will provide insight into the criminal offense of vehicular manslaughter along with its penalties and potential defenses.

 Tallahassee Vehicular Homicide Defense Attorney

-The lawyers at Pumphrey Law represent clients throughout the Florida Panhandle, including those in Tallahassee, and the surrounding areas such as Crawfordville in Wakulla County, Quincy in Gadsden County, Bristol in Liberty County and Monticello in Jefferson County.
-Call (850) 681-7777 to schedule a free case evaluation.
+The lawyers at Pumphrey Law represent clients throughout the Florida Panhandle, including those in Tallahassee, and the surrounding areas of Wakulla County, Quincy in Gadsden County, Bristol in Liberty County and Monticello in Jefferson County.
+Contact our office today at (850) 681-7777 or fill out an online form to schedule a free case evaluation.

 Information About Vehicular Manslaughter